Caqil/wireguard_flutter/README.md

 ## Usage

-To use this plugin, add `wireguard_dart` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+To use this plugin, add `wireguard_flutter` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

 ## Development